 Situated in the center of the fashion capital of the world, LIM College has been a major force in fashion and business education for over 75 years.
 Its graduates can be found throughout all areas of the fashion industry, and its high quality of education has earned LIM College accreditation from the Middle States Association of Colleges and Schools.
 The College’s M.B.A., B.B.A., B.P.S., and associate degrees are also accredited by the Accreditation Council of Business Schools and Programs (ACBSP).

 LIM College offers a highly personal environment where students learn about the business of fashion, with an emphasis on academic and professional study.
-Lifelong friends are made at LIM College, as well as lifelong careers.
-Although most students come to the College directly from high school or transfer from other colleges, there are also those of nontraditional college age who enroll.
+Lifelong friends are made at LIM College, while long-lasting careers are launched.
+Although most students come to the College directly from high school or transfer from other colleges, there are also those of nontraditional college age.
 Students come to LIM College from many parts of the country and the world.
-The current undergraduate enrollment is approximately 1,550.
+The current undergraduate enrollment is approximately 1,515.

-The Department of Experiential Education & Career Management is one of LIM College's chief assets.
-Each student receives extensive career advising throughout their time at the College, beginning in the first semester.
+The Department of Experiential Education & Career Management is one of LIM College’s chief assets.
+Every student receives extensive career advising throughout their time at the College, beginning in the first semester.
 This helps direct students to career opportunities within their field of study.
-The relationship is one intended to strengthen over the post-graduation years as the department is able to assist with employment for life.
+A student’s relationship with EECM is intended to strengthen throughout the college years and extend beyond graduation, as the department offers lifetime services.

-The unique nature of LIM College's curriculum provides students with a foundation of core courses in liberal arts and business while offering diverse and intensive hands-on preparation in the fashion industry.
+The unique nature of LIM College’s curriculum provides students with a foundation of core courses in liberal arts and business while offering diverse and intensive hands-on preparation for the fashion industry.
 This affords graduates the opportunity to accept executive training, merchandising, management, marketing, visual, and communications positions in a wide variety of areas within the fashion and business worlds.

 Support services are important at LIM College.
 In addition to academic and career advising, personal counseling is available.
-Because of the College's small size and the close relationships between students and staff members, any faculty member or administrator is readily accessible to help and advise all students.
+Because of the College’s small size and the close relationships between students and staff members, faculty members and administrators are readily accessible to help and advise all students.